PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/11 Numerical Formats.md

 | `float`  | 7  | 4|
 | `double`  | 16  | 8|

 This is extremely relevant when exact equivalence matters.
 Stata will always conduct functions in double precision (at about 16 digits of precision).
 Imagine that you are comparing a variable `x` and a number `.1 `.
 Stata defaults to generating varaibles as floats to conserve memory.
 To process a calculation, Stata will transform the float `x` into a double and compare that value to the `.1` rounded to a double.
-This causes results that we may not expect for numbers, like `.1` that aren't exactly stored in binary:
+This causes results that we may not expect for numbers, like `.1`, that aren't stored exacty in binary:

 ````
 . set obs 1
 . gen x = .1
 . assert x == .1
   assertion is false
   r(9);
+. di "`=float(.1)'"
+  .1000000014901161
+. di "`=.1'"
+  .1
 ````

-Stata isn't making a mistake here.
+Stata is not making a mistake here.
 This is the result of .1 not having an exact value in binary (base 2 v. base 10).
 Since Stata does all calculations in double precision, the rounded value of .1 is different at float precision than double precision.
 The code that follows shows a few ways to compare these values exactly.

 ````
 . ds x, d